 Faculty in Penfield College believe that technology and web enhanced learning opportunities are effective in increasing student engagement and in deepening student learning.
 To that end, many faculty members in the College incorporate web based learning tools, including course management systems such as Canvas and Moodle, blogs, and Wiki’s within traditional face-to-face courses.

 Distance learning courses and programs make Mercer University and Penfield College accessible to more students.
 The University ensures that faculty members who teach distance learning courses have extensive knowledge of distance teaching and learning.

-Penfield College offers two degree-completion programs, a graduate certificate program, as well as a number of general education, elective, and major courses in a totally online format.
-Students have the flexibility to choose among face-to-face, hybrid, and totally online courses as they complete their degree programs.
+Penfield College offers six undergraduate degree-completion programs, two graduate degree programs, a graduate certificate program, and a number of general education, elective, and major courses in a completely online format.
+Students have the flexibility to choose among face-to-face, hybrid, and fully online courses as they complete their degree programs.

 University Definition of Distance Learning